darsam44/Toll-Road/README.md

 • The system will enable the management of sections of the toll road, 5 sections in which vehicles enter and exit regularly.

+To run the program on the localhost in Windows:

+1. install npm.
+2. install from [redis site](https://hub.docker.com/_/redis) the redis image.
+3. run Redis image on Docker with the 6379 port.
+4. run command `$ node app.js` or `$ npm start` in the program terminal.
+5. go to http://localhost:3000 and have fun 😊🚗

 We built a simulator that simulates a toll road with details of vehicles that enter and exit the road, such as: entrance section, type of vehicle, day of the week, etc ..